ryouchinsa/Rectlabel-support/README.md

 Have questions?
 Send an email to support@rectlabel.com.

 # Key features
+- Using text and box prompts of Segment Anything Model 3, multiple objects are labeled at once
 - Label polygons and pixels using Segment Anything Model 2
 - Label polygons and pixels using Cellpose model
 - Label bounding boxes using Tracking model